Claim: A special compound added to the water in swimming pools will reveal the presence of urine and catch those who peel in the pool.

 Barbara "colorful characters" Mikkelson

-Sightings: Barbara Leaming's 1985 Orson Welles - A Biography claims Welles and his pal Charlie MacArthur pulled this prank on their friends and were rewarded with raspberry-colored clouds billowing in the water around the guilty swimmers.
-This supposedly happened around 1937.
-Also, in an episode of Nickelodeon's The Adventures of Pete & Pete ("Splashdown"), a substance called "Wee-Wee See" is used to catch a pool-peeing perpetrator.
+Sightings: Barbara Leaming's 1985 Orson Welles — A Biography claims Welles and his pal Charlie MacArthur pulled this "urine-indicator dye" prank on their friends around 1937 and were rewarded with raspberry-colored clouds billowing in the water around the guilty swimmers.
+In an episode of Nickelodeon's The Adventures of Pete & Pete ("Splashdown"), a substance called "Wee-Wee See" is used to catch a pool-peeing perpetrator.
+And the mythical urine-detecting pool chemical also makes an appearance in the 2010 film Grown Ups: